Professional and Technical Writing - Minor

 - Tuscarawas Campus

-- Regional Academic Center in Twinsburg
+- Twinsburg Academic Center

 Admission to a minor is open to students declared in a bachelor’s degree, the A.A.B. or A.A.S. degree or the A.T.S. degree (not Individualized Program major).
 Students declared only in the A.A. or A.S. degree or the A.T.S. degree in Individualized Program may not declare a minor.
 Students may not pursue a minor and a major in the same discipline.